BestTimesToVisit.com Logo

 Málaga Metro

-The Málaga Metro is a modern and efficient way to get around the outer districts and connect to the city center.
-It's particularly useful for reaching areas like Teatinos or El Cónsul, and the new Line 2 extension brings you closer to the historic center.
+The Málaga Metro is a modern and efficient way to get around the outer districts and connect to the city center, particularly useful if you're staying further out or heading to areas like Teatinos.
+It's clean, air-conditioned, and a welcome respite from the summer heat.

 Renfe Cercanías (Commuter Trains)